 3) Curb Sugar Cravings

 Sugar cravings will happen, and there are a couple good tricks to dealing with them.
 The first is to make sure that you’re eating plenty of good fats to keep you satiated.
 For the first couple of weeks, you will likely need to eat a little more often as your body learns to adapt to burn stored fat for energy in between meals.
 Making snacks high in protein and fat will help keep you full.
 The second tip is to supplement with L-glutamine, an amino acid that makes the body think it’s had sugar and amazingly makes sugar cravings go away in a matter of minutes.

 4) Prepare Good Food Ahead of Time

 This is especially helpful during the times where your energy is a bit slumped and you don’t have the motivation to cook a proper meal.
 Once a week, do a huge batch of preparation.
 Cook and slice up various meats, chop up veggies and put them in individual containers in the fridge, and make a bottle of salad dressing with extra virgin olive oil, apple cider vinegar, salt, and pepper.
 You can build a stir-fry of sorts by cooking the pre-chopped veggies in butter or coconut oil in a skillet, adding the meat just enough to reheat it, and voila!
 Dinner!
 You can also build a salad with the greens in the bottom, layering various colorful chopped up veggies, adding the chopped meat on top, and finishing with dressing.
 For snacks, go for things that are high in fat that help keep you satiated.
-Chopped veggies with almond butter, EPIC® Bars (buy them on Amazon or make your own), a handful of macadamia nuts, or just a spoonful of coconut oil mixed with almond butter are all great options.
+Chopped veggies with almond butter, Epic Bars, a handful of macadamia nuts, or just a spoonful of coconut oil mixed with almond butter are all great options.